So you are looking for Home Loan EMI Calculator (Free Excel sheet download) for the year 2023?

 Impact of interest rate CUT on your loan EMI & repayment schedule

-This will have either of the 2 impacts:
+This will have either of 2 impacts:

 - Loan tenure decreases but the loan EMI remains the same